 - Use a cold compress on your forehead if you feel hot.

-- Take acetaminophen (Tylenol) or other medicines for fever only if your doctor tells you to do so.
+- Take acetaminophen (Tylenol®) or other medicines for fever only if you’ve been told to do so.

 What caregivers can do

 - Watch for shaking chills, and check the patient’s temperature after the shaking stops.

 - Check the patient’s temperature by placing the thermometer in the mouth or in their armpit.
 (Do not take the temperature rectally unless you’ve been told it’s OK.)

 - Help the patient take their medicines on schedule.